 Crews must be accompanied at all times by a bankrider who has with them a throwline (which they should know how to use) and a mobile phone containing the number of Iffley Lock (01867 777277).

 At least three full terms of coxing experience.
-To be upgraded to X, it’s not necessary to have coxed Christ Church Regatta or bumps.
-Coxes with more than three terms of Oxford coxing experience can get their boat club President, Captain or Captain of Coxes to ask to upgrade them without assessment (see below).
+To be upgraded to X, it’s not necessary to have coxed the Michaelmas Novice Regatta or bumps but race experience is expected.
+Coxes with more than three terms of Oxford coxing experience can get their boat club President, Captain, or Captain of Coxes to ask to upgrade them without assessment (see below).
 Coxes may not apply for an unassessed upgrade themselves, whoever they are.
 Those with less than three full terms of Oxford coxing experience can get X status by being assessed during an outing.